 Recovery – Robot arms are more petite and flexible and demand smaller incisions that heal faster.
 Traditional surgical procedure demand bigger incision as everything is done by the surgeons hands.

-Risk – Both types of surgeries involve equal amount of risk which is the life of the patient.
+Risk – Both types of surgeries involve an equal amount of risk which is the life of the patient.

 Robotic Surgery Procedure